Fox6935/Kemono-Webnovel-Downloader/README.md

 A Python application designed to download web novels from the Kemono.su, featuring an easy-to-use GUI for managing profiles, fetching chapters, and creating EPUB files.

+- Kemono_Webnovel_Downloader.py uses tkinter for the UI.
+This README is focused on this file
+- Webnovel_Downloader_PyQt6_UI.py uses PyQt6 for the UI for a more modern look.
+You will have to install the PyQt6 library to run this.
+- The PyQt6 application does not use threading, so the UI will freeze when fetching chapters.
+It does, however, have a One-Click Download button which will fetch all new chapters from a selected profile.
+This is great for frequent users.

 ## Features

 - **Profile Management**: Add, edit, or delete profiles for different web novels.